Meet Our Dedicated Committee

 We’re proud to recognise the amazing efforts within our club through our monthly awards!
 Each month, we honour a Player of the Month for outstanding performance on the pitch and a Volunteer of the Month for their incredible support behind the scenes.
 These awards highlight the dedication and passion that make our team and community so special.

-Player of the Month: TJ Buy
+Player of the Month: Gunes Oksuz

-Volunteer of the Month: Marcus Zwarycz
+Volunteer of the Month: Rebecca Pickett

-Welfare
+Our Welfare Approach

 As Club Welfare Officer (CWO) we are responsible for ensuring the safety and wellbeing of children and young people, which includes promoting a positive and respectful environment, safeguarding children, and acting as a contact for welfare concerns.
 We manage and report concerns, ensure compliance with safeguarding policies, help personnel understand their duty of care, and coordinate with higher authorities like County FAS.